 To add to the woes, we were hit hard by a cyclone which uprooted trees, just in the locality of Goa Outreach there are at least (within 1km) 6 trees fallen across the roads (and u haven't been out much, found those in one trip).
 Most of these have pulled down electricity lines, the small road Infront of the center has at least 3 damaged sections with the worst just outside our door.

 There has not been any power since Saturday morning.
 I have had to empty the fridge and given chilled food out to a few families.
 There is no WiFi, no computer I am just managing to keep my phone charger (for now) but I don't know when power might come as there is so much work to be done here and so many places.

 It's so humid at present now that the cyclone has moved on, so sleepless nights without fans.

-On a positive note I picked up some donations from Trupti this morning - lots of great children's others, inline skates and more!
+On a positive note I have picked up some donations from Trupti this morning - lots of great children's others, inline skates and more!

 By this time last year we had already been giving out rations to the children and families around Goa for over a month.
 We never thought that restrictions would still be in place a year later.